MixPipeBroadcasting/Studio/README.md

 # MixPipe Studio
-A pipeline-based vision and audio mixer for live video productions.
+A pipeline-based vision and audio mixing application for live video productions.

 ## Running MPS
 To run MPS, simply serve the root directory for this project: